kyrafetter/ai-image-detector/README.md

 ### 2 - Resizing and Padding the Images: <br>
 After performing a sizing analysis, we noticed our images are of varying non-square shapes.
 Hence, for batch processing/simultaneously processing groups of images in our CNN to work effectively, we need to resize our images to uniform size. <br>
 a - Our largest images are in the 10000-14000 range, which are too large for a CNN with minimal computational capacity to process.
 Therefore, we will be replacing the largest outlier images with smaller images from the unused images in the remaining portion of the 60k dataset. <br>
-b - We plan to resize our images to 1024 * 1024 pixels, so we will pad images smaller than this size to be 1024 * 1024 in order for these images to be used in batch processing with the remaining images.
+b - We plan to resize our images to 128x128 pixels, so we will pad images smaller than this size to be 128x128 in order for these images to be used in batch processing with the remaining images.
 This could introduce noise to our CNN by having empty portions in our images, but this is the only process for us to maintain balance between the varying image dimensions in our dataset as we have both large and small images.  <br>
-c - Any images that are non-square and larger than 1024 * 1024 will be resized to 1024 * 1024.
+c - Any images that are non-square and larger than 128x128 will be resized to 128x128.
 This may cause some loss in image information, however, since our images are of varying sizes and tend to be relatively large, our only option is to resize the images to be smaller with the limited timeframe and compute resources we have for the execution of our project.
 Additionally, because the AI generated images tend to have color, sharpness, and brighntess differences from real images, we believe that loosing some image information should not prevent detection of these differentiating factors between images. <br>

-* Note: We chose 1024 by 1024 because this is a common size that CNN kernels can handle effectively with limited computate resources and because a significant amount of our images cluser around the 2000 by 2000 pixel range. <br>
+* Note: We chose 128x128 because this is a common size that CNN kernels can handle effectively with limited computate resources. <br>

 ### 3 - Normalizing the Images RGB pixels: <br>